thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

 step72_2:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-11-pe.png
-        title: 'Click on the "+" icon in the top right corner of the table;'
+        title: 'Click on the "+" icon in the top right corner of the table and then select "Add new device" from drop-down menu;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-12-pe.png
         title: 'Input device name (for example, "Thermostat") and select the new owner in the "Owner" field.
 Then, click "Add";'